 The left informs us Joker is a comment on class warfare and the grandiosity and failures of capitalism; others condemn it as a rallying cry for armies of incels waiting for such an anti-hero to justify going on the attack.
 The right heaps praise, calling it a middle finger to the ‘woke’ establishment and a fuck you to PC culture.

-Admittedly, Joker dips its toe into a wide variety of political pools, but takes no particular line.
+Admittedly, Joker dips its toe into a wide variety of political pools although takes no particular line.
 A distinct political position would do a disservice to this story of a disturbed and tragic man.
 As Arthur himself says, “I’m not political”.

 The movie is a cultural touchstone and savage comment on a fragmented and atomised society that is missing a moral code to bind it and the dangers that await when citizens descend into moral nihilism.
 Joker and the Gotham he inhabitsarea 21st-century rendering of Friedrich Nietzsche’s infamous statement about society without God at its foundation: